 - Shortness of breath

 If you or a loved one experiences any of these symptoms, consult a medical professional immediately.
 Patients may experience no symptoms when complications arise, which is why it is important to understand your rights if they do.
-Contact Simmons and Fletcher, P.C., today for a free case evaluation with an experienced medical malpractice attorney.
+Contact Simmons and Fletcher, P.C., today for a free case evaluation regarding an IVC filter lawsuit.
 If we cannot represent you, we will help you find an attorney who will.
 Call (713) 932-0777 for more information.

 If your IVC filter fails and allows a blood clot to pass, you may experience one or more of the below symptoms and should seek emergency medical treatment at once.
 A blood clot that is not stopped from passing to the lungs or heart may result in: